eurozulu/turtle/README.md

 Both `repeat` and `pattern` may be nested inside each other.
 e.g. `pattern square [ repeat 4 [ fd 10 lt 90 ]]`
 This will create a new pattern which generates exxactly the same as the previous square example.

+#### Pattern Arguments
+Patterns may define arguments, which must be provided when the pattern is called.
+To define an argument use the `{}` placeholder to mark where that value should appear within the pattern.
+e.g. `pattern square [ repeat 4 [  fd {} lt 90 ]]`
+The forward command will use the argument following `square` to define the forward distance.
+`square 40` or `square 3` draws squares of different sizes.
+Arguments are placed in each placehold in the order they appear.

 ----